Ethel-Ecc/camper-app/README.md

 The Objective:

-    Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/NNvBQW/.
+    Build a CodePen.io app that is functionally stable.

 The UX and Functional Requirements: